-These days, the goal of most bathroom remodels is to transform your space into a relaxing, rejuvenating destination – a spa retreat right in your own home.
-But any project with this goal is bound to run into the same problem: hotel and resort bathrooms are designed to host guests for a day or two, with a good daily cleaning, while your home bathroom is occupied day in and day out, and you have to clean it yourself.
-The good news is that storage cubbies – a main feature of actual resort bathroom vanities – are perfect for solving the problems presented by both types of spaces.
+These days, the goal of most bathroom remodels is to transform your space into a relaxing, rejuvenating destination; a spa retreat right in your own home.
+But any project with this goal is bound to run into the same problem.
+Hotel and resort bathrooms are designed to host guests for a day or two, with a good daily cleaning.
+But your home bathroom is occupied day in and day out, and you have to clean it yourself.
+The good news?
+Storage cubbies – a main feature of actual resort bathroom vanities – are perfect for solving the problems presented by both spaces.

 Seriously, Storage Cubbies?